The Risen

 The Risen is a tabletop role-playing game supplement published by White Wolf Publishing in June 1996 for use with the horror game Wraith: The Oblivion.
 It adds the risen as playable characters: wraiths that inhabit dead bodies to become walking dead.

 Description

 The Risen is a sourcebook intended to be used with the horror tabletop role-playing game Wraith: The Oblivion, where players take the role of the wraiths of dead characters, and introduces the risen as playable characters.
 Usually wraiths exist in the Shadowlands and cannot affect the land of the living, but these characters have died with such unrealized dreams or passions that they gain the ability to attempt to inhabit a dead body to rise and become a walking dead to fulfill its unfinished business.
-In addition, each character is also haunted by a Shadow, a malevolent spirit of the force known as Oblivion, which seeks to take over the character in order to turn it into an evil Spectre.
+In addition, each character is also haunted by a Shadow, a malevolent spirit of the force known as Oblivion, which seeks to take over the character to turn it into an evil Spectre.